 simple yet flavorful recipes that take the stress out of dinnertime

-Judy’s Baked Beans
+The Best Baked Beans EVER

-- 1 large onion, chopped
+- 1 small yellow onion, minced

 - 1/2 cup brown sugar

-- 3 Tablespoons steak sauce
+- 3 Tablespoons gluten free steak sauce

 - 1 Tablespoon mustard

 - 1lb package bacon, regular or center cut - not thick cut

 - Preheat oven to 250 degrees then spray a 9x13” baking dish with nonstick spray and set aside.

 - Drain most of the liquid from the tops of the cans of beans then add beans to a large mixing bowl with kielbasa, pineapple, onions, brown sugar, steak sauce, and mustard then stir until well combined.
 Scoop mixture into prepared baking dish.